 During this session the class will present their 3-5 minute persuasive speeches.
 After each speech there will be a class discussion as to the effectiveness of the speech and how it might have been improved.
-These speeches will be videotaped.
 There will be an introduction of the next speech topic - demonstration speeches.
 We will discuss best practices when making a demonstration speech.

-Assignment for Week #8: Students will prepare a short journal again evaluating their experience with the persuasive speech.
+Assignment for Week #9: Students will prepare a short journal again evaluating their experience with the persuasive speech.
 They will describe, analyze and reflect upon their speech.
 They will prepare a 3-5 minute demonstration speech to be given in class